Teeth Crowns

 How much do crowns cost in Turkey?

-The average cost for one crown ranges from $ 80 – $ 250, depending on the size, shape, and location of your tooth and its physical condition.
+The average cost for one crown ranges from $80 – to $250, depending on the size, shape, and location of your tooth and its physical condition.

 How much do dental crowns cost in the US?